In a perfect world, holidays are joyful, celebratory, and carefree. In the real world, that’s not often the case—especially the carefree part.

-One thing that looks the same (at least with my health coaching clients) is the internal dilemma of whether or not they’re going to stick with their healthy eating habits or say “Screw it!” and dive into a plate of real bread stuffing, cornstarch-thickened gravy, and multiple slices of pecan pie.
+As a health coach, one of the biggest sources of strife that I help my clients manage is the internal dilemma of whether or not they’re going to stick with their healthy eating habits or say “Screw it!” and dive into a plate of real bread stuffing, cornstarch-thickened gravy, and multiple slices of pecan pie.

 On one hand, there’s the philosophy that holidays are a special occasion and should be treated as such.
 And that includes all the traditional carb-laden goodies.
 On the other hand, there are people who are 100 percent committed to their Primal lifestyle and prepare their holiday feast accordingly.